devjgm/papers/cpp_time_zone.md

 NOTE: This paper depends on the related paper proposing a standard Civil Time Library (XXX: jgm add a link here).

-## Mental Model
+## Conceptual Model

-The mental model for time-programming that we teach within Google consists of three simple concepts that we will define here (Note: this model and these definitions are not specific to C++).
+The conceptual model for time-programming that we teach within Google consists of three simple concepts that we will define here (Note: this model and these definitions are not specific to C++).

 *Absolute time* uniquely and universally represents a specific instant in time.